 South Oakleigh College Scholarships

 Students in Grade 6 who apply for this scholarship are interviewed by the Principal.
 Scholarships offered are Academic, Sport and The Arts.
-Students may request that an application to be sent to them by contacting the College.
+Students may request that an application be sent to them by contacting the College.

 Kwong Lee Dow Young Scholars Program (University of Melbourne)

-The Kwong Lee Dow Young Scholars Program is a schools-based program which offers high achieving Year 11 and/or Year 12 students the opportunity to participate in an extensive program of events and activities, including workshops delivered by leading researchers, seminars with world-class teachers and opportunities to interact with other young scholars and members of the University community.
+The Kwong Lee Dow Young Scholars Program is a school-based program which offers high achieving Year 11 and/or Year 12 students the opportunity to participate in an extensive program of events and activities, including workshops delivered by leading researchers, seminars with world-class teachers and opportunities to interact with other young scholars and members of the University community.

-In 2011 Year 11 participants will enjoy exclusive access to study skill sessions, a career-focussed activity, and tailored on-campus events including academic, social, cultural and sporting activities as well as dedicated functions during key events such as Open Day.
+In the year of 2011, year 11 participants will enjoy exclusive access to study skill sessions, a career-focused activity, and tailored on-campus events including academic, social, cultural and sporting activities as well as dedicated functions during key events such as Open Day.

 Year 12 participants will have access to discipline-based lectures, library and information services tutorials, an end-of-year celebration ceremony and a dedicated event during Course Information Day.